swt30/thesis/chapters/04-heating/04-heating.md

   where τ is the dimensionless optical depth, $κ$ is the opacity (units of m$^2⋅$kg$^{-1}$), $ρ$ is the density and $r$ is the radius.
   Combining this with \cref{eq:mass-continuity-repeat} gives \cref{eq:optical-depth-gradient}.
 } is a measure of attenuation in the atmosphere.
 Within the envelope, I ignore any further increase of the optical depth because it is unimportant for calculating the convective temperature profile.
-In practice this is achieved by setting ${dτ \over dm} = 0$ within the envelope.

-The optical depth gradient depends directly on the density of the gas, which as we have seen is related to its temperature and pressure through the equation of state.
+The optical depth gradient depends directly on the density of the gas (@eq:optical-depth-gradient), which as we have seen is related to its temperature and pressure through the equation of state.
 It also depends indirectly on the gas's temperature and pressure through the opacity $κ(P,T)$, which is another state function of the gas.

 The meaning of "opacity" can vary from author to author.